 Try New Things Constantly

 One of the most rewarding things about travel is that it gets you out of your comfort zone, and that’s mainly because you’re trying new things.
-But what’s not to say you can’t try new things at home?
+But that’s not to say you can’t try new things at home.
 You can do anything from high ropes courses, abseiling or mountain biking, to learning Spanish, taking a photography course or learning to play an instrument.
 Udemy is a great website to visit to learn something new – they always have free courses for you to try out!

 Climb a Hill or Mountain to Watch the Sun Rise/Set

 One of the things I just love about travelling is seeing a beautiful sunrise or sunset colouring the sky.
 They always make me stop and stare and just concentrate on nothing else but what’s in front of me.
-In our fast paced society it is rare for people to stop what they’re doing to just appreciate the sunset.
+In our fast-paced society, it is rare for people to stop what they’re doing to just appreciate the sunset.
 And I know that Cypriot and Ibizan sunsets are pretty special, but we get some impressive ones in the UK too!

 However, I practically never see the sunrise.
 I am surrounded by beautiful hills in Herefordshire and I have not once climbed to a vantage point to watch the sunrise.
 It’s definitely on my bucket list for 2017.
 Please hold me to it, guys…